thisisthedarshan/pss-langserver/README.md

 > Ensure NodeJS is installed on your system.
 > If not, just get it [from here](https://nodejs.org/en/download)

 Just run `npm i -g pss-langserver` and start it using `pss-langserver`.

-To update to latest version (if already installed), run `npm update -g`.
+To update to latest version (if already installed), run `npm update -g pss-langserver`.

 ## ✨ Features